adrianlstein/globalbans/README.md

+Updated to be able to actually develop with this by "Nur Nicht Prüde#1151"

 # Anti-Raid
 The latest version of my Anti-Raid discord bot with new features, new structures and all the latest news.
 Here are the features contained in this version :